cstarrett/cstarrett.github.io/_posts/2022-06-15-is-that-true.md

 tags:
 ---

-The whole challenge of a "blind spot" or "unconscious bias" is that we're not aware of it.
+One thing that makes "blind spots" and "unconscious bias" so difficult is that we're not aware of them.
 It's a belief we assume is true without thinking of questioning it.

 When we're aware that we don't know something, then we know what to do: educate ourselves and learn.